wasi-master/pypi-command-line/docs/usage.md

 > pypi --show-completion

-## --cache / --no-cache
+## --no-cache

-Whether to use cache or not for the current command, for more information about the cache see [notes](https://wasi-master.github.io/pypi-command-line/notes#cache) [<span style="color: cyan">default:</span> cache]
+If used, disabled the cache for the current command, for more information about the cache see [notes](https://wasi-master.github.io/pypi-command-line/notes#cache)

 ### **Demo**